All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 For those who are facing a little sensory overload and are looking for some Western comforts, we’d recommend grabbing a rickshaw and heading 10 minutes south down the road to Connaught Place.

-Circling a small park with a very large Indian flag, Connaught Place is a great place to stock up on anything you forgot to pack as it’s full of international stores, selling everything from clothes, books and electronics.
+Circling a small park (with a very large Indian flag), Connaught Place is a great place to stock up on anything you forgot to pack.
+Connaugt Place is full of international stores, selling everything from clothes, books and electronics.
 If you’re after a new pair of Levis jeans or some Adidas trainers, Connaught Place will have you covered.

-After you’ve had your shopping fix and if you’re looking to eat something a bit more familiar, there are plenty of cafes and restaurants as well as Starbucks, McDonalds and Dominoes.
+After you’ve had your shopping fix and, if you’re looking to eat something a bit more familiar, there are plenty of cafes and restaurants as well as Starbucks, McDonalds and Dominoes pizza.

-At night the Connaugt place area is full of bars and restaurants, Lord of the Drinks was recommended by our hostel but we have not sampled it yet!
+At night the Connaugt place area is full of bars and restaurants, Lord of the Drinks was a bar recommended by our hostel but we have not sampled it yet!

 The Jantar Mantar